eric-mas03/Hoyoverse_Rewards/README.md

 # Hoyoverse_Rewards
-A script that automatically reedems the promotional codes of hoyoverse
+A script that automatically reedems the promotional codes of Genshin Impact

 ## Installation